 Problems with urination can reduce your quality of life.
-Getting up in the night to urinate or having to urinate very often can interfere with daily activities.
+Getting up in the night to urinate or having to urinate often can interfere with your daily activities.
 You may even get frequent infections or bladder stones.
-These are all symptoms of benign prostatic hyperplasia (BPH), which means your prostate gland is enlarged.
-To reduce these symptoms, your doctor may recommend surgery.
+These are all symptoms of benign prostatic hyperplasia (BPH), or an enlarged prostate.

-If your prostate has grown only slightly, there are many minimally invasive surgeries that can be done to remove part of the gland, such as transurethral resection of the prostate (TURP).
+If your prostate grows only slightly, many minimally-invasive surgeries can remove part of the gland, such as transurethral resection of the prostate (TURP).

 Your doctor may recommend a simple prostatectomy if your prostate is very large and you are suffering from:

 - extremely slow urination

 - bladder stones

 This surgery is not used to treat prostate cancer.
 If you have prostate cancer, you will likely need a radical prostatectomy.
 This procedure removes the entire prostate gland as well as other structures.

 Any surgery carries a risk for potential complications, including blood clots in your legs, breathing problems, reactions to anesthesia, bleeding, infection, heart attack, and stroke.
 Your doctor and care team will work hard to prevent these problems.

 Problems specific to prostate surgery can include:

 - difficulty controlling bowel movements